DemonDomain/Demons_EFP_Tweaks_Repository/README.md

 Now you can blast the military mfers on the railway bridge and checkpoint to Garbage without repercussions.

-Especially if you chose to start in Cordon/Rookie Village, especially as a Loner.
+Especially useful if you chose to start in Cordon/Rookie Village as a Loner.

 ------------------------------------------------------------------------------------------------------------------------------
 ### Difficulty tweaks